exercism/julia/exercises/concept/role-playing-game/.docs/instructions.md

 ```

 The `increment` method for mana should take a player's `mana`.
-- If the player's mana is `missing`, their mana should be set to `50`.
+- If the player's mana is `missing`, return a value of `50`.
-- Otherwise their mana should be increased by `100`.
+- Otherwise the mana should be increased by `100`.

-This `increment` method returns the mana.
+This `increment` method returns the updated mana.

 ```julia-repl
 julia> player3 = Player(level=3)